April Q&A: Chronic Fatigue, Sleep Apnea, & Depression – #404

 Dave Asprey: It’s funny, there’s about several thousand different enzymatic reactions in the body that use magnesium and it’s, I believe, number one or number two on the top 10 list of Bulletproof supplements.
 As you said, different forms of magnesium are important.
 What’s new in Head Strong, and one of the reasons I think you should read this, is that in the Bulletproof Diet I recommend magnesium for sleep.
 It’s well-known to cause relaxation.
 There’s an argument that I started in the Bulletproof Diet and I, I think, finish in Head Strong about how important mitochondrial function during sleep is.
 Like, “Your body doesn’t do much during sleep,” it’s like, “No!
 Your mitochondria make their chemical, they’re partly chemical factories and they’re partly batteries so they’re making energy and, in some cases, making substances you need while you sleep.”

 There’s a case for this.
-It causes relaxation, reduces restless leg, and things like that.
+It causes relaxation and things like that.
 Reduces muscle cramps if those wake you up at night.
 But it turns out that there’s a circadian rhythm to magnesium.

 Mark Atkinson: There is indeed.